andrewcooke/ParserCombinator.jl/README.md

   * Caching can be isolated to within the trampoline

-  * Method dispatch on node types leads to idiomatic Julia code
+  * Method dispatch on node types leads to idiomatic Julia code (well, as idiomatic as possble, for what is a glorified state machine).

 It would also have been possible to use Julia tasks (coroutines).
 I avoided this approach because my understanding is (although I have no proof) that